Jazz minor scale

-The jazz minor scale is a derivative of the melodic minor scale, except only the ascending form of the scale is used.
-As the name implies, it is primarily used in jazz.
+The jazz minor scale or ascending melodic minor scale is a derivative of the melodic minor scale, except only the ascending form of the scale is used.
+As the name implies, it is primarily used in jazz, although it may be found in other types of music as well.
 It may be derived from the major scale with a minor third, making it a synthetic scale, and features a dominant seventh chord on the fifth degree (V) like the harmonic minor scale.
+It can also be derived from the diatonic Dorian mode with a major seventh.

 Thus, the jazz minor scale can be represented by the following notation: